 Painting over Painted Wood Furniture

 Once your painted furniture is properly sanded, cleaned and prepped you may paint.
 Grab your paint brush and favorite paint.
-This table is being repainted using Vintage Lace by Kristi Kuehl Pure Home Paint.
-It’s a warm, creamy off-white chalk type paint.
-Click here to see this color on the Painted Farmhouse Bench
+This table is being repainted using warm, creamy off-white chalk type paint.
+Click here to see this color on the Painted Farmhouse Bench You can find similar shades of off-white as well as other great paint colors with Dixie Belle that can be shipped to your door (HERE).

 It’s always easier to flip the table over and paint the underside first.
 Then move on to painting the table top.